 STRONGER DATA GOVERNANCE WITH CLASSIFICATION

-Many organizations approach privacy from a security perspective.
-Although this increases the level of personal data protection by enhancing the protection of all data, it remains a blunt instrument with limits.
-For example, encryption and logging place high demands on capacity, making them less economically viable.
-Although we employ database encryption and access logging, encrypting towards the application and logging what data has been accessed is one step further.
+Many organizations approach privacy from a classical security perspective.
+Although this increases the level of personal data protection by enhancing the protection of all data, this approach will have its own limits.
+For example, encryption and logging place high demands on capacity, making them less practically or economically viable.
+Although we employ database encryption and access logging, encrypting towards the application and logging what data has been accessed for all data is more difficult to achieve.
 This is where data governance can play a valuable role.
 Data governance can generate insights that reduce investment costs and operating expenses while increasing security and privacy.

 As part our commitment to help you gain more control over your data, we aim to set industry standards with our extensive classification program.
 Our approach to classification makes GDPR compliance easier for you.
 Read on to learn more about how our classification program protects personal data, delivers better business intelligence, retains data for just the right amount of time, reduces personal data in reports and enables you to extract data for compliance with data subject rights.